Dr Verity Lawrence, Clinical Psychologist

 I am qualified to provide therapy for a range of psychological difficulties using therapeutic models including Cognitive Behavioural Therapy, Compassion Focused Therapy, Acceptance and Commitment Therapy and mindfulness-based interventions

 As well as working with mental health difficulties, I also provide specialist therapy interventions for neurological conditions such as MS and Huntington’s Disease, and also acquired brain injury (e.g. stroke and TBI).
+I also provide cognitive and emotional interventions for post covid syndrome (long covid).

 If you would like to have a chat about how I might be able to help you, please feel free to call or email and we can arrange our first session.
 If you feel comfortable we can then plan to meet weekly or fortnightly for a course of therapy.